gabebw/vim-spec-runner/README.md

 Benefits
 --------

+* Customizable spec commands: if the plugin doesn't know about a spec type, you can write your own adapter with a single function
 * Has commands to run a single test case, run a whole spec file, or re-run the last spec command
 * If you're editing a non-spec file and you run `vim-spec-runner`, it